transentis/bptk_py/docs/sd-dsl/how-to/how_to_sd_user_defined_functions/how_to_sd_user_defined_functions.rst

 we can use the full power of Python to create our own functions, which we can then use in our models.

-This how to illustrates how to do this.

-First of all, lets set up our model:
+To illustrate how to do this, let's set up a simple model first:

 .. code:: ipython3